 Hiring top performers is key to the success of every business, but it’s not as easy as just posting a job and picking a candidate.
-A successful recruiting strategy is imperative in order to hire the right candidate the first time.
-Current job postings number in the millions, so top candidates have many options.
-And with the cost of turnover for an employee earning $45,000 per year hovering around $15,000 per person, strong companies will have a process for selecting talent.
+A successful recruiting strategy is imperative in order to hire the right candidate for the role the first time.
+The current job market is hot, with openings numbering in the millions, so top candidates have many options.
+And with the cost of turnover for an employee earning $45,000 per year hovering around $15,000 per person, it’s costly for organizations to lose talent.

 So, what are the elements of a successful recruiting strategy?

 Before starting the recruitment process, you must identify the need.
 Is the hire a replacement, a new hire due to increased business or a brand-new position within the organization?
 Is there anyone on your current team or within the organization willing and/or able to take on some or all of the tasks identified?

 If there isn’t anyone internal, you will need to find an external candidate.
 At this stage, you will want to picture the perfect candidate.

 The answers to these questions will help you create the profile of the non-existent candidate, otherwise known as a purple unicorn.
 While you may never find the purple unicorn, the exercise helps you create a list of skills and experience you value most.
 Review the list and identify the “must-have” traits versus those that are “nice to have” but not required.